 Last but not least, we have the Aveeno bath oil.

 This is where my bath journey actually started because it was recommended to me by my dermatologist when I was a kid.

 It’s a great product to get you started on baths.
 Aveeno is a well-known brand that makes good quality products for sensitive skin.

 This bath oil’s main ingredient is oatmeal.
-This oatmeal formula can help restore and maintain the skin’s moisture barrier that helps prevent and protect dry skin, according to Aveeno.com.
+This oatmeal formula can help restore and maintain the skin’s moisture barrier which helps prevent and protect dry skin, according to Aveeno.com.